Tune Stories!

 3. Frozen Snow Covered Bull Wheel

 The name, Frozen Snow Covered Bull Wheel, existed in my data bank of potential tune names looking for a melody for years.
-Lonely and long forgotten, the remains of an old ski chairlift sit in the town of St. Mary’s Glacier.
+Long forgotten, the remains of an old ski chairlift still sit in the town of St. Mary’s Glacier.
 The resort operated from the 1930’s to its final season in 1986.
 The bull wheel of the lowest lift was never fully dismantled, and it can be seen from the road on the way to the glacier hike trailhead.
 There it sits, slowly succumbing to the wheels of time.

 The melody and rhythm of this tune are what I call a “shakedown” - a tune with polska-style 3/4 rhythms that derive phrasing from American old-time or bluegrass.
 (See my other tunes Loveland Shakedown, also on this record, and Scarecrow Shakedown).
 Melodically, harmonically, and on a zoomed-in rhythmic scale, this tune is inspired by Flynn Cohen’s tune, “The Good Part,” which you can hear on his album Fierce Modal, available on Bandcamp.
 I performed it with the faculty of Brian Wicklund’s Fiddle Pal camp in Massachusetts in 2016.
 (WHAT?!
 There is even video evidence?
 You can watch it here!)
 Flynn has such a cool concept of harmony - in both The Good Part and Frozen Snow Covered Bull Wheel, there are multiple sets of chord changes.
 It is awesome and cosmic to have Flynn Cohen playing guitar on this track.